 If you’ve started searching the interwebs for “alternative careers for Physiotherapists”, it’s safe to say that you’re probably not happy with your current work.

-There’s no reason to feel bad about that – that lack of job satisfaction (or need for more than a Physiotherapist salary) is often a catalyst to improve your situation and find a better fit for you.
+There’s no reason to feel bad about that – that lack of job satisfaction (or need for more than a Physiotherapist salary) is often a catalyst to improve your situation and look at a Physio career change.

 Sometimes that means spicing up your Physio career with a new challenge or new environment.
 Other times it means changing profession and seeing if the grass is really greener on the other side.